|

 probably need to reinstall or update the appropriate drivers

-for your MIDI interface.
-Click "OK" to close the window.
+for your particular MIDI interface.
+Click "OK"

 Click on the "View" menu and select "SysEx...".